Autodesk-Forge/Data_Exchange_Samples/1.Access_Exchange_Container/README.md

 ### 5. Get the exchange container

-Having the needed item, its `id` allows you to get the exchange container using the Data Exchange API by calling this command:
+Having the needed item, its ID allows you to get the exchange container using the Data Exchange API by calling this command:

 ```
 shell